vlonje20/dev-init-app/READMe.md

 =======
 # Note:
   - Still working on the project
+  - Have completed with the freestyle project
   - Project src-code: w3school account: (mamicah2020@gmail.com)
   - Change made by sylvia to practice how to push and pull a  file from GitHub
 >>>>>>> bb0d8f4dba8845cd7a58b4640ab91f678352cb49